-Everyone who receives a Green Card is considered a Lawful Permanent Resident.
+Everyone who receives a Green Card is considered a US Lawful Permanent Resident.
 These people can work and live permanently in the United States.
 Holders of the Green Card can also travel to other countries for temporary periods.

 If you leave the United States and can not return to the United States for reasons beyond your control, you can petition for an SB1 visa or returning resident visa.

 In this article, we will discuss the US returning resident visa, its requirements, the application process, costs, and processing time.

 This visa is for those who have an immigrant visa or a Green Card.
 Immigrant visa holders will be eligible for the visa if they travel temporarily to another country but are unable to return to the United States for some reasons beyond their control.